defuse/passgenr/README.md

 against side-channel attacks.
-When you generate passwords with `passgenr` you should be sure that nobody untrustworthy can run code on the same machine (even as an unprivileged user), otherwise they might be able to extract some information about the passwords being generated through side-channels.
+When you generate passwords with `passgenr` you should be sure that nobody untrustworthy can run code on the same machine (even as an unprivileged user), otherwise they might be able to extract some information about the passwords through side-channels.
 Adding side-channel defenses to `passgenr` is [planned](https://github.com/defuse/passgenr/issues/4), once the technology becomes available to stable Rust.